geopm/geopm/service/docs/source/runtime.rst

 all process CPU affinity requirements.
 This wrapper is documented in the :doc:`geopmlaunch(1)<geopmlaunch.1>` man page.

-``geopmlaunch`` supports various underlying MPI application launchers as shown in the :doc:`geopmlaunch(1)<geopmlaunch.1>` man page.
+The ``geopmlaunch`` command supports various underlying MPI application launchers as shown in the :doc:`geopmlaunch(1)<geopmlaunch.1>` man page.
 If your system's launch mechanism is not supported, then you must enforce affinity requirements, and all options to the GEOPM runtime must be passed through environment variables.
 Please consult the :doc:`geopm(7)<geopm.7>` man page for documentation of the environment variables used by the GEOPM runtime that would otherwise be controlled by the wrapper script.

 CPU Affinity Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^